Progress report for FNE22-018

 - Reduction of environmental and/or health risks in agriculture

-- Having a complex of lines on deck that are rapidly deploying overboard with the cage risks entangling the farmer and pulling him overboard.
+- Having a complex of lines on deck that are rapidly deploying with the sinking cage risks entangling the farmer and pulling him overboard.
 By removing the line, the risk to entanglement and drowning is removed.

 - Improved productivity, reduction of costs and/or increase of net farm income